Kadhal Virus: Plot

 Fate leads to Deepak overhearing a conversation between Geeta and her friend in a poor slum.
 Deepak is initially elated to see Geeta, however he is pained that she lives in such a filthy place.
 It turns out that Rajiv had married Geeta.
-She fully supports Rajiv in realizing his dream, but is repulsed to learn Deepak still has feelings for her and as a result rejected Rajiv and refuses him to have a career in cine industry.
+She fully supports Rajiv in realising his dream, but is repulsed to learn Deepak still has feelings for her and as a result rejected Rajiv and refuses him to have a career in cine industry.
 This is a complete misunderstanding on her part.
 Deepak decides to set things right.
 He invites Rajiv to his studio and promises he'll be the hero of his movie, under one condition that Rajiv must not tell Geeta that he is playing the protagonist in Deepak's movie.
 Rajiv is elated, and promises to keep this a secret.

 Deepak alters his story to suit Rajiv.
 Due to the tweaks, the actor originally roped in to play the hero of the movie has to be chucked out of his role.
 The actor pleads with Deepak not to do it as it would ruin his reputation and dream.
 Deepak however does not budge and goes ahead with his plan to cast Rajiv.
 This causes friction between the movie producer and Deepak, leading to the producer dumping him.
 Deepak, out of his love for Geeta, decides to produce the movie himself, taking loans from creditors.
 The young actor whom Deepak chucked out of his movie vents out his anger by stabbing Deepak on the movie set.
 Deepak is admitted to a hospital and his health deteriorates.
 The creditors demand their money back and Deepak settles the debt with his own money.
 He continues directing the movie under severe financial and physical strain.
 He is determined to complete the movie and goes penniless as a result.
 The movie is completed and released.
-Deepak watches the movie in a theater sitting with commoners.
+Deepak watches the movie in a theatre sitting with commoners.
 He is completely broke and a pauper, but filled with happiness as he has made his lover's wish of making her husband a hero come true.

 Rajiv reveals to Geeta about the movie.
-Geeta is upset when she finds out Deepak is the director, but realizes the hardships Deepak had to undergo.
+Geeta is upset when she finds out Deepak is the director, but realises the hardships Deepak had to undergo.
 By chance she runs into the postman who reveals that it was him rather than Deepak who ruined her life.
-Geeta goes in search of Deepak, finally meets him in the theater only to find him dead with a smile on his face.
+Geeta goes in search of Deepak, finally meets him in the theatre only to find him dead with a smile on his face.